 It’s pretty hard to hold these beliefs and at the same time muster the courage to get yourself out there.
 Perhaps you don’t possess any of the beliefs above, but here’s one most people can relate to: I’m not good enough.
 Most of us believe that at some level.
 When such beliefs are directing our thoughts at an unconscious level, the idea of putting ourselves out there becomes paralyzing.

-Yet as entrepreneurs and creatives, our very livelihood is predicated on getting ourselves out there.
-We need to create a presence so that people will know what we have to offer, how we can help, and why they should choose us over another provider.
+Yet for most of us, our very livelihood is predicated on getting ourselves out there.
+For those who are, or want to be, entrepreneurs, we need to create a presence so that people will know what we have to offer, how we can help, and why they should choose us over another option.

 It’s a frustrating paradox.
-We need to do it to be successful, yet somewhere in our psyche, we have our foot on the brake.
+We need to draw attention to ourselves to be successful, yet somewhere in our psyche, we have our foot on the brake.
 When an important task looms on the horizon, we might tend to engage in self-sabotage with behaviors like procrastination, balking at opportunities, or selling ourselves short.

 So, how do we break out of this destructive pattern?